 Citi is an advertising partner.

 When applying for a card with a $0 annual fee, you may think that it won't offer a good sign-up bonus.
 That's not the case with the Chase Freedom Unlimited® card.
-You'll earn $200 cash back after you spend $500 on purchases in your first 3 months from account opening
+You'll Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 Many credit cards have complicated rewards structures or caps on the number of rewards you may earn.
 The Chase Freedom Unlimited® card is very simple.
-You earn an unlimited 1.5% cash back offer. in the form of Chase Ultimate Rewards points.
+You Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
+Rewards are issued in the form of Chase Ultimate Rewards points.
 You don't have to register for limited-time promotions or check if a store qualifies for bonus cash back.

-When using the Chase Freedom Unlimited® card while traveling, keep in mind that it charges a foreign transaction fee of 3% of each transaction in U.S. dollars.
+When using the Chase Freedom Unlimited® card while traveling, keep in mind that it charges a foreign transaction fee of 3% of each transaction in U.S. dollars of each transaction in U.S. dollars.
 For example, a $100 purchase will show up as $103 on your statement.

 All the rewards earned with the Chase Freedom Unlimited® card never expire.
 Compare that to the Citi® Double Cash Card – 18 month BT offer, where your rewards expire after 12 months if you haven't earned cash back from purchases or payments during that time.